 Short-term Care: Facilitates Functional Improvement

-Measures the percentage of short-term patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some argue that this is a measure of rehabilitation services.
+This indicates the percentage of short-term residents who saw functional improvements, such as with activities of daily living.

 - St Peter's Health Dialysis Center0.13 miles away2475 Broadway Helena Montana 59601Dialysis Stations: 13 (406) 444-2280